 The demand from women for paid sexual services provided by men is extremely low.
 However, because there is high demand from men for sexual services provided by other men, straight male sex workers may choose to see male clients in order to boost their income.
 Such men are straight in their personal lives, but advertise as gay at work.
 They are known as ‘gay for pay’.

 People mistakenly assume that male clients of male sex workers must be gay.
 However, this is seldom the case.
 The majority of clients of male sex workers are men who identify as straight but are attracted to other men.
 Most of these clients are partnered with women.
 It is common for male sex workers to target this demographic directly.
 One internet ad reads,

 Most male sex workers are based in the CBD and the inner suburbs of Melbourne.
 Some also tour around Victoria, interstate or overseas.

-A male sex worker may offer their services in either or both of the following scenarios:
+A male sex worker may offer his services in either or both of the following scenarios:

 The client visits the sex worker at the sex worker’s home or in a hotel/motel booked in the sex worker’s name.
 Despite being illegal, this is a particularly popular option for men who offer happy ending massage services because it is inconvenient and costly to transport a bulky massage table to the client’s house or hotel.

 Male sex workers charge an hourly rate around half that of female sex workers.
 Bookings are made for a minimum of one hour.
 Most hourly rates for a full service booking range from $200/hr to $500/hr.
 A small number earn between $800/hr to $1500/hr.
 For happy ending massage services, prices generally range from $80/hr to $350/hr.